 Health and Homelessness Fund For Change

-Powered by a transformative $25 million commitment from a local family who wishes to remain anonymous, the Fund for Change supports London’s response to the health and homelessness crisis, which is known as the ‘whole of community system response’ The Fund for Change is administered by London Community Foundation in partnership with the donor family.
+The Fund for Change supports London’s response to the health and homelessness crisis, which is known as the ‘whole of community system response’ The fund is administered by London Community Foundation in partnership with the donor family.

 Matching Fund